geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 And veil the stars in darkness, when I wait<br>
 The midnight hour by Sion’s Golden Gate.”<br>
 Then in bright wreath his nimble fingers wove<br>
-The jasmine, sacred to Amina’s love.
+The jasmine, sacred to Amina’s love.<br>
 “Sweet flower,” he sigh’d, “thy freshness shall not fade<br>
 Ere these glad eyes behold the blushing maid;”<br>
 And as more thick a lover’s day-dreams throng,<br>